klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 What's better than one data-colorized chloropleth?
 A chloropleth that can visualize a wide range of data on the same map!

 I needed an object that would generate DOM Elements a user could interact it with which would describe what data metric was sought.
-For that purpose, I built the [KeyMapper](https://github.com/klm127/us-census-chloropleth-viewer-data-selector/blob/master/KeyModeler.js).
-This is seen as the series of drop down menus above the map at the top of this page.
-The KeyMapper is given a model object on construction.
+For that purpose, I built [KeyModeler](https://github.com/klm127/us-census-chloropleth-viewer-data-selector/blob/master/KeyModeler.js) to enable user interaction with data selection.
+KeyModeler is given a model object on construction.
 For example, "Alabama".
-A KeyMapper instance traverses the keys of the model object and generates an [HTMLSelect Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) for each key, with the options being the next keys/paths.
+KeyMapper traverses the keys of the model object and generates an [HTMLSelect Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) for each key, with the options being the next keys/paths.
 When it hits a final value, it stops.
 When an earlier select box is changed, it deletes the subsequent boxes and generates appropriate select boxes and options for that traversal path.
 It contains and updates an array representing the currently selected values.
-If it is passed an object with the same structure as its' model object, it traverses the keys of that object until it finds the value at those coordinates.
+If it is passed an object with the same structure as its' model object, it traverses the keys of that object, based on the keys that have been selected by the user, until it finds the value at those coordinates.

-Here's that method.
+Here's that method for retrieving the selected value from an object of the same schema as KeyModeler's model object.
 Simple, but I enjoyed writing it.
 {% highlight javascript %}
 getPropVal(parallelObject) {
     this.selectedValues.forEach( (val) => {